l3x-fx/Storefront_Backend_Project/README.md

 # Storefront Backend Project

+**_Fullstack Nanodegree Project_**

+---

 ## Project Overview

 **In this project the following scenario was given**

->The company stakeholders want to create an online storefront to showcase their great product ideas.
-Users need to be able to browse an index of all products, see the specifics of a single product, and add products to an order that they can view in a cart page.
-You have been tasked with building the API that will support this application, and your coworker is building the frontend.<
+> The stakeholders want to create an online storefront to showcase their great product ideas.
+Users need to be able to browse the products , see the specifics of a single product, and add products to an order that they can view in a cart page.
+You have been tasked with building the API that will support this application<

-## Setup Databases
-To set up the workspace, follow these steps:
-- create the postgres databases `store_dev`and `store_test`.
-- create the user `user_one` and grant access to all databases

-## Ports
-- `5432` as Database Port
-- `8080` as Backend Port

-## Testing
-To run the tests, please change the environemnt variable `ENV`  in the file `.env`from `dev` to `test`

-## Postman Collection
-To make testing easier for the reviewer, a Postman Collection is included in this repo.

-## To get a valid JWT Token please run create user

-## Password hashing
-Please be aware that the migration provides prefilled tables, however the passwords are merely dummys and not hashed.

-## Scripts
-- ``npm run migrateup`` to set up and fill all the tables
-- ``npm run dbteardown`` to safely drop all tables
-- ``npm run start`` to run the project
-- ``npm run test``to run the tests
+To exceed the project requirements, additional features such as user sign-up and login, a protected user settings route, and a checkout option have been implemented.

 ## Tech Stack

-- ``Postgres`` for the database
-- ``Node/Express`` for the application logic
+- `Postgres`: Database management to store and organize product and user-related data.
+- `Node/Express`: Application logic implementation to handle server-side operations and requests.
-- ``dotenv`` from npm for managing environment variables
+- `dotenv`: Efficient management of environment variables for enhanced security and configuration.
-- ``db-migrate`` from npm for migrations
-- ``jsonwebtoken`` from npm for working with JWTs
-- ``jasmine and supertest`` from npm for testing

-## Endpoints, Datashapes, and Tables
-... can be find in the `REQUIREMENTS.md`
+- `jsonwebtoken`: Facilitating the use of JWTs (JSON Web Tokens) for secure and authenticated communication.
+- `bycropt`: Hashing algorithm for securing sensitive information, such as user passwords.
+- `Coffee and Cats`: Fueling productivity and adding a touch of fun to the development process.
+Because every great tech stack deserves a little inspiration and companionship! ☕🐱

+This tech stack ensures a robust and secure foundation for the development of the online storefront API.